 Apple looked like it would not survive, as it was a poorly run organization through the early 1990s.
 Executives made terrible decisions with inconsistent strategies and, most importantly, there was no brand idea for what they should be.
 After Steve Jobs came to Apple in 1997, he shifted the focus to rebuilding around the brand idea of “Apple makes technology so simple that everyone can be part of the future.”
 Steve Jobs took a consumer-first approach in a market dominated by an obsession with gadgets, bits, and bytes.

 How the five elements of smart strategic thinking show how Apple completed its turnaround plan:

 1. Set a vision of what you want

 - Apple’s vision was to make it easy to get everyone to be part of technology in the future.
 The main issue was how to create brand fans then mobilize them to spread the word to the masses.

 2. Invest resources in a strategic program

-Apple invested and aligned everything behind a brand idea defined as “Apple makes technology so simple; everyone can be part of the future.”
-The company uses this brand idea at every touchpoint, including the brand positioning, communication, innovation, purchase moment and experience.
+- Apple invested and aligned everything behind a brand idea defined as “Apple makes technology so simple; everyone can be part of the future.”
+Apple uses this brand idea at every touchpoint, including the brand positioning, communication, innovation, purchase moment and experience.

 3. Focus on an identified opportunity